ZakaryZ/github-page-draft/_pages/home_splash.md

   Welcome to Yijuan Zhi's blog!<br>
   <small> I recently graduated from University of Massachusetts, Amherst with a bachelor degree in Computer Science and a minor degree in Mathematics. </small>
 intro:
   - excerpt: 'This blog is where I share the notes I am taking or took.
-Including technical stuff learning, leetcode notes and commands learning. `progress = learning'
+Including technical stuff learning, leetcode notes and commands learning. `progress = learning` '
 feature_row:
   - image_path: /images/technical_main2.png
     alt: "Technical Notes"